RcwYuen/TCR-Cancer-Prediction/README.md

 ### Downloading SCEPTR

-Please refer to SCEPTR's repository for downloading instructions
+Please refer to [this](https://pypi.org/project/sceptr/) link for installation instructions for SCEPTR.

 ---